geovedi/book-notes/2022/and-there-was-light.notes.md

     - The war was not initially aimed at ending slavery, but rather at preserving the Union and democratic principles.

 ### "A White Man's War"
-- Section: Background and Early Stages of the Civil War
+- Background and Early Stages of the Civil War
   - The Battle of Manassas had significant implications for both the Union and Confederate governments.
   - Lincoln's goal was to preserve the Union's integrity and power, not initially to address the issue of slavery.
   - Many believed the war would bring about a different, freer Union, with radical changes in the system of African slavery.
-- Section: Escaping Slaves and Early Emancipation Measures
+- Escaping Slaves and Early Emancipation Measures
   - The first bloodshed in the war involved a black man named Nick Biddle, and many black individuals volunteered for service.
   - Some advocated forming a liberating army of slaves and free colored people.
   - The question of allowing Black Americans to fight and announcing emancipation plans emerged.
-- Section: Lincoln's Views and Political Complexities
+- Lincoln's Views and Political Complexities
   - Lincoln initially avoided discussing slavery due to sensitivity and opposition from various quarters.
   - Public opinion and political constraints affected Lincoln's decision-making.
   - The term "Copperheads" referred to anti-Lincoln Democrats who were critics of the president's wartime measures.
   - Lincoln's actions were influenced by a complex range of opinions within the Union.
-- Section: Confederate Victories and Leadership Changes
+- Confederate Victories and Leadership Changes
   - The Battle of Manassas (Bull Run) marked a significant Confederate victory.
   - General George B. McClellan replaced Winfield Scott as the Union's commanding officer.
-- Section: Emancipation Measures and Political Considerations
+- Emancipation Measures and Political Considerations
   - Congress passed the Confiscation Act of 1861, empowering Union officers to view enslaved people as "lawful subject[s] of prize and capture."
   - General Frémont issued a proclamation emancipating slaves in Missouri, but Lincoln asked for a rescission due to political concerns.
   - Lincoln was cautious about embracing full-scale emancipation, seeking to preserve the Union and avoid alienating Southern Unionists.
-- Section: Lincoln's Determination and Confederate Hopes
+- Lincoln's Determination and Confederate Hopes
   - Lincoln was determined to rescue the Union and gradually address slavery.
   - The Confederates hoped for a decisive victory that would lead to the fall of Washington.
   - Southern leaders saw the war as a righteous battle and believed divine intervention would secure their victory.
-- Section: Conclusion and Ongoing Determination
+- Conclusion and Ongoing Determination
   - Both sides were committed to their causes, and neither was contemplating surrender.
   - Lincoln remained steadfast in his goal of preserving the Union, even amid challenges and complex political considerations.